virtual-labs/exp-bounded-buffer-iiith/experiment/procedure.md

 To simulate a producer adding an item to the buffer:

 1. Click **Produce (Start Producer Cycle)** to initiate the producer process
-2. Click **wait(empty) - Wait if buffer is full** to check if there's space in the buffer
+2. Click **wait(empty) - Wait if buffer is filled** to check if there's space in the buffer

-1. If the buffer is full, the producer will wait (empty semaphore = 0)
+1. If the buffer is filled, the producer will wait (empty semaphore = 0)
 2. If there's space, the producer can proceed (empty semaphore decremented)